-- 3.1 Responsibilities of the meteorological watch offices: - 3.1.1 The meteorological watch office shall transmit without delay the special air-reports received by voice communications to the world area forecast WAFCs and the centres designated by regional air navigation agreement for the operation of aeronautical fixed service Internet-based services. - 3.1.2 (Reserved) - 3.1.3 When a special air-report is received at the meteorological watch office but the forecaster considers that the phenomenon causing the report is not expected to persist and, therefore, does not warrant issuance of a SIGMET, the special air-report shall be disseminated in the same way that SIGMET messages are disseminated in accordance with Appendix 6, 1.2.1, i.e. to meteorological watch offices, WAFCs, and other meteorological offices in accordance with regional air navigation agreement. - Note.
-The template used for special air-reports which are uplinked to aircraft in flight is in Appendix 6, Table A6-1B. - 3.2 Responsibilities of world area forecast centres: - Air-reports received at WAFCs shall be further disseminated as basic meteorological data. - Note.
-The dissemination of basic meteorological data is normally carried out on the World Meteorological Organization (WMO) Global Telecommunication System. - 3.3 Supplementary dissemination of air-reports - Where supplementary dissemination of air-reports is required to satisfy special aeronautical or meteorological requirements, such dissemination should be arranged and agreed between the meteorological authorities concerned. - 3.4 Format of air-reports: - Air-reports shall be exchanged in the format in which they are received.
+- 3.1 Responsibilities of the meteorological watch offices: - 3.1.1 The meteorological watch office shall transmit without delay the special air-reports received by voice communications to the world area forecast WAFCs and the centres designated by regional air navigation agreement for the operation of aeronautical fixed service Internet-based services. - 3.1.2 The meteorological watch office shall transmit without delay special air-reports of preeruption volcanic activity, a volcanic eruption or volcanic ash cloud received to the associated volcanic ash advisory centres. - 3.1.3 When a special air-report is received at the meteorological watch office but the forecaster considers that the phenomenon causing the report is not expected to persist and, therefore, does not warrant issuance of a SIGMET, the special air-report shall be disseminated in the same way that SIGMET messages are disseminated in accordance with Appendix 6, 1.2.1, i.e. to meteorological watch offices, WAFCs, and other meteorological offices in accordance with regional air navigation agreement.

+Note. - The template used for special air-reports which are uplinked to aircraft in flight is in Appendix 6, Table A6-1B.

+3.2 Responsibilities of world area forecast centres:

+Air-reports received at WAFCs shall be further disseminated as basic meteorological data.

+Note. - The dissemination of basic meteorological data is normally carried out on the World Meteorological Organization (WMO) Global Telecommunication System.

+3.3 Supplementary dissemination of air-reports

+Where supplementary dissemination of air-reports is required to satisfy special aeronautical or meteorological requirements, such dissemination should be arranged and agreed between the meteorological authorities concerned.

+3.4 Format of air-reports:

+Air-reports shall be exchanged in the format in which they are received.

-4 Specific provisions related to reporting wind shear
+4 Specific provisions related to reporting wind shear and volcanic ash

-- 4.1 Reporting of wind shear: - 4.1.1 When reporting aircraft observations of wind shear encountered during the climb-out and approach phases of flight, the aircraft type should be included. - 4.1.2 Where wind shear conditions in the climb-out or approach phases of flight were reported or forecast but not encountered, the pilot-in-command should advise the appropriate air traffic services unit as soon as practicable unless the pilot-in-command is aware that the appropriate air traffic services unit has already been so advised by a preceding aircraft. - 4.2 Post-flight reporting of volcanic activity - Note.
-The detailed instructions for recording and reporting volcanic activity observations are given in the PANS-ATM (Doc 4444), Appendix 1.
+- 4.1 Reporting of wind shear: - 4.1.1 When reporting aircraft observations of wind shear encountered during the climb-out and approach phases of flight, the aircraft type should be included. - 4.1.2 Where wind shear conditions in the climb-out or approach phases of flight were reported or forecast but not encountered, the pilot-in-command should advise the appropriate air traffic services unit as soon as practicable unless the pilot-in-command is aware that the appropriate air traffic services unit has already been so advised by a preceding aircraft. - 4.2 Post-flight reporting of volcanic activity

+Note. - The detailed instructions for recording and reporting volcanic activity observations are given in the PANS-ATM (Doc 4444), Appendix 1.